BrutalistInstruments/HeadlessSequencerFW/readme.md

 	For example, mine is in c:\\Files\\repos\\NXPSDK
 - ARMGCC_PATH, This should be the path to your Arm-GNU install by NXP.
 	For example, mine is in C:/Users/UserName/.mcuxpressotools/arm-gnu-toolchain-12.3.rel1-mingw-w64-i686-arm-none-eabi

+[this guide will be helpful](https://www.howtogeek.com/668503/how-to-set-environment-variables-in-bash-on-linux/) for creating the variables. it is recommended to use nano as the text editor, rather than gedit.

 If you're unsure of your files are located, clone an example project, and check mcuxpresso-tools.json in the .vscode folder.